SavarinMashy/SavarinMashy/README.md

   }
 ```

+---

-- Currently a senior studying in the univ-mass-amh I'm actively looking for a job; if you happen to be a recruiter you can contact me at : xyz.comingsoon.
+- Currently a senior studying in the univ-mass-amh
 - **`<`** :smiley: **`>`** I’m interested in data science, technical analysis(finance), and full stack development **`</`** :smiley: **`>`**

 Humble brag: